 I recommend buying an anti-theft backpack , this is not specific to London, but more so in general.
 You want to focus on enjoying yourself rather than constantly watching over your shoulder.
 See more information here about anti-theft backpacks.

-If you are concerned about crowds in London and loosing your child ( we’ve all had that split second moment in a store) you can buy a GPS tracking watch to make sure you know where they are at all times.
+If you are concerned about crowds in London and losing your child ( we’ve all had that split-second moment in a store) you can buy a GPS tracking watch to make sure you know where they are at all times.
 This may be useful particularly for the older ones.
 For more info on GPS kids watches click here.

 Healthcare In London For Tourists

 Healthcare in London is not free for tourists unless you are a UK resident.
 If you are travelling from Europe, or you are European, make sure to carry your European Insurance Health Card (EIHC) in case you need emergency treatment.
 That said, Brexit is likely to impact on this reciprocal arrangement.